The1Rogue/SimpleSign/README.md

 `vlc` is required for displaying the result.

-for all systems the following python packages are needed:
+for all systems the following python packages are needed (the script can install them for you if you are lazy):
 `pdf2image, google-api-python-client, google-auth-oauthlib`

 ### Settings
 `-d / --delay` sets the time every slide is shown for, in seconds, defaults to 10s.